jiy016/Recipe-Rating-Analysis-Prediction/README.md

 ### Assessment of Missingness

-There are three columns in our dataset have missing values, which are *name*, *description*, and *average_ratings*.
-The average ratings missingness is important to consider given our primary question.
+-There are three columns in our dataset that have missing values, which are name, description, and average_ratings.
+-We believe that the missingness of recipe ratings could be NMAR, as users may only rate recipes they particularly liked or disliked.
+In such cases, the missingness of ratings would be related to the unobserved ratings themselves, making it NMAR.
+-For each quantitative in the dataframe we ran a permutation test to see how significant their value differs with the absence of values in average_ratings.

 | **Column**|**Number of Missing Values** |
 | --- | --- |